GeminiCCCC/SystemDesign/README.md

 ## 10. Design youtube video view counts

-a. instead send each click to the database directly, send the count to the Kafka queue and processing service will consume the event and aggregate the count in in-memory counter.
+a. instead sending each click to the database directly, send the count to the Kafka queue and processing service will consume the event and aggregate the count in in-memory counter.
 And flush the counter data to database every few seconds

 b. we can also add API gateway between client and LB, and the API gateway can batch the request and send the data in one reqeust to LB